microsoft/vscode-docs/docs/editor/debugging.md

 ## Data inspection

-Variables can be inspected in the **VARIABLES** section of the Debug view or by hovering over their source in the editor.
+Variables can be inspected in the **VARIABLES** section of the Run view or by hovering over their source in the editor.
 Variable values and expression evaluation are relative to the selected stack frame in the **CALL STACK** section.

 ![Debug Variables](images/debugging/variables.png)

 Variable values can be modified with the **Set Value** action from the variable's context menu.

-Variables and expressions can also be evaluated and watched in the Debug view's **WATCH** section.
+Variables and expressions can also be evaluated and watched in the Run view's **WATCH** section.

 ![Debug Watch](images/debugging/watch.png)